30 x 30 Power In Nature: Protecting California Together

 Biodiversity

-More than 60% of California’s animal species and 50% of its plant species call Sierra home.
-Across the range, 92 animals are identified as species of greatest conservation need and over 200 species of plants found nowhere else in the world are listed as either rare or threatened – including Earth’s oldest and largest trees!
-Habitat restoration, protection, and connectivity are crucial for conserving Sierra’s biodiversity.
+More than 60% of California’s animal species and half of its plant species live in the Sierra.
+The region supports 92 animal species of greatest conservation need and over 200 rare or endemic plants — including Earth’s oldest and largest trees.
+Restoring, protecting, and connecting habitats is essential to safeguarding this biodiversity.

 Climate Resilience

-A future with a greater likelihood of extreme events like storms, multi-year droughts, and wildfires – all of which climate change will exacerbate – poses serious risks to the health of Sierra Nevada ecosystems and communities.
-Climate change impacts in the Sierra will be felt by local communities and by millions of downstream water users throughout the state.
-A climate-resilient Sierra will have sustained land stewardship, improved habitat connectivity, and increased protection for watersheds.
+More frequent extreme storms, prolonged droughts, and severe wildfires — all intensified by climate change — pose serious risks to Sierra Nevada ecosystems and communities.
+These impacts will be felt locally and by millions of downstream water users across the state.
+Building a climate-resilient Sierra requires sustained land stewardship, stronger habitat connectivity, and greater watershed protection.

 Water Supply

-This region plays a critical role in California’s water system.
-Over 75% percent of Californians drink water that originates in the region.
-Snowpack is a critical form of water storage, and forests and meadows play important roles in ensuring water quality and reliability.
-But our headwaters are threatened by overcrowded forests, degraded meadows, and a changing climate.
-We must protect and restore these watersheds to safeguard California’s water supply.
+This region plays a critical role in California’s water system: more than 75% of Californians rely on water that originates here.
+Snowpack provides essential natural storage, while forests and meadows help maintain water quality and reliability.
+Yet our headwaters are increasingly threatened by overcrowded forests, degraded meadows, and a changing climate.
+Protecting and restoring these watersheds is vital to safeguarding California’s water supply.

 Outdoor Access

-With some of the world’s most outstanding natural features, such as Yosemite Valley, Lake Tahoe, the giant Sequoias, and the Eastern Sierras, the region attracts visitors from throughout the country and the world.
-The future of outdoor access in the Sierra is intrinsically dependent on healthy ecosystems.
+Home to some of the world’s most iconic natural features — including Yosemite Valley, Lake Tahoe, the giant sequoias, and the Eastern Sierra — the region draws visitors from across the nation and around the globe.
+The future of outdoor access in the Sierra is inseparable from the health of its ecosystems.

 Tribal Leadership

-Since time immemorial, Tribal Nations in the Sierra have diligently maintained relationships of reciprocity with cultural landscapes that have ensured legacies of biological diversity and abundance.
-The 30×30 initiative is changing history by investing in Tribal-led endeavors to protect nature and in initiatives that are reestablishing their traditional roles as guardians of Sierra’s lands and water.
+Since time immemorial, Tribal Nations in the Sierra have maintained reciprocal relationships with the land, sustaining enduring legacies of biological diversity and abundance.
+The 30×30 initiative is helping to change history by supporting Tribal-led efforts to protect nature and by investing in initiatives that restore Tribes’ traditional roles as guardians of the Sierra’s lands and waters.

 Join the Regional Group